Indicators for Setting Stop losses in XAUUSD

 Fibonacci retracement level 61.8% - Fibonacci Indicator

-Support & Resistance Levels Lines
+Support and Resistance Levels Lines

 Support & resistance levels can be used to set stop loss levels where the stop losses are set just above or below the support or resistance.

-Buy Trade - Stop Loss Order set few pips below the support
+Buy Trade - Stop-Loss Order set few pips below the support

-- Sell Trade - Stop Loss Order set a few pips above the resistance
+- Sell Trade - Stop-Loss Order set a few pips above the resistance

-Sell Trade - Stop Loss Order set few pips above the resistance
+Sell Trade - Stop-Loss Order set few pips above the resistance